 You MUST get your pups to good socialisation classes with other puppies who or of a similar age.
 It is not enough to allow them just to mix with adult dogs they learn the all-important body language and communication skills from the rough and tumble play that puppies do with each other.
 Adult dogs do not play like that.
 Therefore only partial communication skills are learned for adult dogs.
 Check your puppy classes allow at least ten minuted interaction and play with other puppies.

 At my classes we also get the humans to play pass the puppy whilst seated in a circle.
 We encourage children to attend so the pups get gently handled and treated by them.
-Nearly all the cases I deal with that involves interdog fear or aggression, relates to lack of early socialisation during the critical 0 to 16 weeks.
+Nearly all the cases I deal with that involves inter-dog fear or aggression, relates to a lack of early socialisation during the critical 0 to 16 weeks.

-The good news is that unlike humans, dogs can learn to communicate after this vital period though they will never be fluent; they can learn to cope given time and lots of patience, but it is not easy and early socialization would overcome these future problems.
+The good news is that unlike humans, dogs can learn to communicate after this vital period though they will never be fluent; they can learn to cope given time and lots of patience, but it is not easy and early socialisation would overcome these future problems.

-All animals including humans suffer stress at some time in their life, to some extent it is part of the survival instinct, it floods the body with adrenalin pumping the muscles up allowing us to decide whether to fight, freeze or flight.
+All animals including humans suffer stress at some time in their life, to some extent it is part of the survival instinct, it floods the body with adrenaline pumping the muscles up allowing us to decide whether to fight, freeze or flight.

-Dogs have a powerful set of body postures that alleviate stress and diffuse potentially threatening situations, the shake, as if shedding water is one way of alleviating stress.
+Dogs have a powerful set of body postures that alleviate stress and diffuse potentially threatening situations, the shake as if shedding water is one way of alleviating stress.
 We do not always see the signs such as dilated pupils, restless pacing, scratching, panting, loss of appetite, sudden dandruff and sweating.

 Most people think dogs sweat through their tongues by panting; this is a cooling system but has nothing to do with sweating.
 Dogs only sweat through their paws, damp footprints can be a sign of panic and fear.

-The ones that lay down but in a Sphinx position head erect and body and tail upright are signalling to the other dog that they are confident and high ranking but are friendly and its ok to approach.
+The ones that lay down but in a Sphinx position head erect and body and tail upright are signalling to the other dog that they are confident and high ranking but are friendly and it's ok to approach.

 Others will yawn, circle slowly but not stiff legged, sniff the ground and allow eyes to constantly dart these look then look away again this is also a non-threatening approach.
 Others will stand off and await the other dog to approach so they can observe the approaching dogs intentions before deciding whether to greet.

-Just standing still can appease nervous dogs, lifting a paw up and down is another gesture I often see this signal to both dogs and humans, blinking eyes is a also diffuser of aggression that we can also use.
+Just standing still can appease nervous dogs, lifting a paw up and down is another gesture I often see this signal to both dogs and humans, blinking eyes is also diffuser of aggression that we can also use.
 Couple this with yawning averting our head and licking our lips and you can often calm a nervous or aggressive dog.

 I am not of the school of thought that thinks there are no such things as dominant dogs.
 It appears that it now politically incorrect to use this word to describe a dog’s position or state of mind.
 If we agree the fact that dogs have submissive tendencies then the antonym (exact opposite) of submission is dominance.